tier4/TILDE/elisp/README.md

 ## About

 Emacs major mode for viewing latency viewer stdout log.
-You can see stdout log just like ncurse window.
+You can see stdout log just like ncurses window.

 ## Usage